kflagg/kflagg.github.io/_pages/portfolio.md

 to a questionnaire regarding their food security, their use of wild foods, and their identities as Native Americans.
-The objective was to assess the impact of hunting and gathering on both food security and cultural identity in the context of climate change affective food availability.
+The objective was to assess the impact of hunting and gathering on both food security and cultural identity in the context of climate change affecting food availability.

 #### Services Provided